soorajprakash/Custom_MetaSoundNodes_SRJ/docs/development_notes.md

 # Documentation
 This document uses the sample and hold (audio trigger) node to illustrate some of the development process.
-This was the first node I created for the project, but is not currently part of the collection.
+This was the first node I created for the project, but is not currently part of the collection for download.

 ## Sample and Hold (audio trigger)